Rhyming Patterns

 In this case, the first line rhymes with the second line, while the third line rhymes with the fourth line.

-Here is an example of an AABB rhyming pattern:
+Here is an example of an AABB rhyme pattern:

 My family loves our cat.
 (A)